wolfgangasdf/reftool5/README.md

 * Package for all platforms: `sbt dist`.
 The resulting files are in `target/`

 ### Suggestions, bug reports, pull requests, contact ###
-Please use the bitbucket-provided tools for bug reports and contributed code.
+Please use the standard tools for bug reports and contributed code.
 Anything is welcome!

 contact: http://quphotonics.org